HENNGE/aapns/README.md

 Or how to ensure that a notification is displayed only once in the presence of network errors?

 If the underlying TCP connection is broken or times out, there may be some notifications still in flight.
-In that case it's impossible to tell whether the notification was not yet delivered to the Apple server, or it was delivered by Apple server response was not yet delivered to back to your client.
+In that case it's impossible to tell whether the notification was not yet delivered to the Apple server, or it was delivered but Apple server response was not yet delivered to back to your client.

 Additionally, the server may try to shut down an HTTP/2 connection gracefully, for example for server maintenance or upgrade.
 In that case, due to https://github.com/python-hyper/hyper-h2/issues/1181, it is not possible to tell which of the in-flight requests will be completed by the server.